BuoyantIO/service-mesh-academy/practical-multicluster/README.md

 # Practical Multicluster with Linkerd

-This is the documentation - and executable code! - for the Service Mesh Academy workshop about Linkerd and IPv6.
+This is the documentation - and executable code! - for the Practical Multicluster Service Mesh Academy workshop.
 The easiest way to use this file is to execute it with [demosh].

 Things in Markdown comments are safe to ignore when reading this later.
 When executing this with [demosh], things after the horizontal rule below (which